charliewilco/downwrite/Readme.md

 #### Info 📝

-Using Gapi allows you to organize your endpoints very easiy and all the controllers are async so making database queries are fast and clean.
+Using Hapi allows you to organize your endpoints very easiy and all the controllers are async so making database queries are fast and clean.
 All the routes are kept in `./api/src/routes.ts`. 🛣

 This service handles authentication with JWT and basic CRUD functions. 🔐